nemerosa/ontrack/doc/testing.md

 1. run the `ontrack-ui` executable JAR with the `acceptance` Spring profile
 1. run the acceptance tests on this local server, at URL http://localhost:9999 (see below)
 1. shutdown the local server

+Note that it is required that the `build` task is executed before.

 The port can be configured using the `ontrackPort` Gradle property (for example: `-PontrackPort=8081`).